nllz/IRTF-HRPC/draft-report-1603210947.md

  - Pseudonymity
  - Anonymity

- Detailed defintions of the included terms can be found in {{HRPC-Research}}
+ Detailed defintions of the included terms can be found in {{HRPC-Method}}

 When looking at protocols the considerations can apply from several perspectives.